-Lend a hand in the fight against blood cancer by hosting a #LetsNailBloodCancer party and raising funds to help register more potential lifesaving blood stem cell donors.
+Lend a hand in the fight against blood cancer by hosting a virtual #LetsNailBloodCancer party and raising funds to help register more potential lifesaving blood stem cell donors.

 The Nail Files